-During the years ended December 31, 2022, 2021 and 2020, the Company incurred costs of \$28.6 million, \$17.4 million, and \$10.8 million, respectively, and made payments of \$23.9 million, \$14.9 million, and \$7.3 million respectively, for the development and manufacturing services rendered under the DMSA.
+During the years ended December 31, 2023, 2022 and 2021, the Company incurred costs of \$39.5 million, \$28.6 million, and \$17.4 million, respectively, and made payments of \$37.1 million, \$23.9 million, and \$14.9 million respectively, for the development and manufacturing services rendered under the DMSA.

-In the normal course of business, the Company enters into various firm purchase commitments primarily related to research and development activities.
-The Company had contractual obligations under development and manufacturing agreements other than the DMSA of \$9.6 million and \$11.5 million, as of December 31, 2022 and 2021, respectively, with certain amounts subject to cost sharing with Takeda.
-Further, the Company had other commitments of \$1.6 million and \$1.7 million as of December 31, 2022 and 2021, respectively, and a purchase commitment related to manufacturing equipment for the SLC Facility of \$5.6 million as of December 31, 2022.
+In the normal course of business, the Company enters into other firm purchase commitments primarily related to research and development activities.
+The Company had contractual obligations under certain clinical and manufacturing agreements other than the DMSA of \$34.8 million and \$9.6 million, as of December 31, 2023 and 2022, respectively, with certain amounts subject to cost sharing with Takeda.
+Further, the Company had other commitments of \$1.6 million as of both December 31, 2023 and 2022, respectively, and a purchase commitment related to manufacturing equipment for the SLC Facility of \$5.6 million as of December 31, 2022.
+There is no purchase commitment related to manufacturing equipment for the SLC Facility as of December 31, 2023.